 STEP 3 — Revision of old extensions

 Take the list of your Magento 1 extensions you prepared and check if these are available in your new Magento 2 shop.
+With this can help our extensions page.

 STEP 4 — Plan the complexity of your new store